MSc Clinical Leadership in Cancer, Palliative and End of Life Care

 A programme for practitioners of any discipline caring for individuals of any age with cancer, or who have palliative and end of life care needs as a consequence of any illness or life-threatening event.

 The core modules of the MSc in clinical leadership in cancer, palliative and end of life care are designed to enable you to progressively develop your leadership ability.
-Three core themes are integrated within the core modules – clinical leadership, specialist practice and clinical research.
+Three core themes are integrated within the core modules – leading and managing complex care, interpreting policy and research, and the development of others.
 These are explored with respect to your practice, the service in which you work, and your ability to develop others and to engage in national and international agendas.

-One optional module is selected from the choices available across the University, appropriate to the student's practice.
+Two optional modules will be selected from the choices available across the University, appropriate to your practice.
 To see a full list of individual modules, please follow the link below.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical